org4g/org4g-poc/README.md

     Github actions will be triggered:

-        + Close "Collaborator Access Request on ..." issue in your repo
+        + Close "Collaborator Access Request on ..." issue in YOUR repo
-        + Create branch in your repo (like org4g-volunteers to ensure separation)
+        + Create branch in YOUR repo (like org4g-volunteers to ensure separation) (Way to go? , directly on main ??)
-        + Create submodule in this repo (linked to the new branch in your repo)
+        + Create submodule in THIS repo (linked to the new branch in your repo)

+## :x: ***Admin*** (reserved)

+You have been invited to contribute to this repo.
+Please provide any feedback, doubt, idea...